AnalogJ/dropstore-ng/README.md

 ```

-Pull Requests
+TODO
 -----------
-[Dropbox.Client](https://www.dropbox.com/developers/datastore/docs/js#Dropbox.Client) has many methods.
+- [Dropbox.Client](https://www.dropbox.com/developers/datastore/docs/js#Dropbox.Client) has many methods.
 Currently only the methods directly related to account information or authentication are handled, other file related instance methods should be coming shortly.
+- Tests for the dropstore-ng framework are coming shortly.

 Pull Requests
 -----------